 Getting a hole in your tire while traveling down the road is probably the worst experience for every new driver.
-They might wonder: Can I replace just one tire?
-They think that replacing that tire is enough to solve the issue; however, it is not always the truth.
+Replacing one tire is enough to solve the issue; however, it is not always the truth.

 In most cases, the best solution is to replace all 4 tires at once.
 The final solution is dependent on the situation; for example, after a few years of use, your tires have worn out and need replacement without a doubt.